-This brief tutorial is going to show students and new users how to easily import existing VMware Workstation guest machines to VirtualBox.
+This brief tutorial will show students and new users how to import existing VMware Workstation guest machines to VirtualBox easily.
 There is no need to convert the .vmdk disk first before importing.

 If you have guest operation systems already created for your VMware Workstation, there is no need to create a new one for VirtualBox.
 All you have to do is import the existing VMware format to VirtualBox.
 It’s easy.

-In the past, the only way one could use VMware guest machines was to convert the .vmdk disk into .vdi, .ova of .ovf file format.
+In the past, the only way to use VMware guest machines was to convert the .vmdk disk into .vdi, .ova of .ovf file format.
 You don’t need to do that anymore.

 VirtualBox does this automatically now.
 It’s so simple.